hunkim/es-gpt/README.md

 # Elasticsearch + GPT3 Answerer
-This is a program that intercepts Elasticsearch results and sends them to GPT3 to provide reasonable answers, similar to Bing + ChatGPT.
+Want to turn your (elastic) search into something as hot as Bing + ChatGPT?
+Look no further than the Elasticsearch + GPT3 Answerer!
+Our program intercepts Elasticsearch results and sends them to GPT3 to provide accurate and relevant answers to your queries.
+Plus, it's just plain fun to use!

+## Features
+* ntercept Elasticsearch results and send them to GPT3 for more accurate answers
+* Two installation options: all-in-one and on-the-fly
+* Live demo available to see the program in action

 <img width="1650" alt="image" src="https://user-images.githubusercontent.com/901975/219938519-12c6d7af-2756-4e43-bf32-796ce7084a50.png">